-A growing list of cities and communities have developed a savings option called Children’s Savings Accounts (CSAs).
-CSAs are special accounts opened for children when they are newborn or at a young age, depending on the program, that grows as the child grows.
-In some cases, the CSAs are specified accounts to save for a college education.
-These accounts are growing in popularity and are expanding nationwide.
-Keep an eye out for CSA programs offered in your city or community.
-To get a better idea of what a Children’s Savings Account program is and how it works, read about San Francisco’s Kindergarten to College program http://www.k2csf.org/ or visit the Prosperity Now website https://prosperitynow.org/map/childrens-savings.
+A growing list of communities have developed Children’s Savings Accounts (CSAs).
+CSAs are special accounts opened for children when they are born or at a young age, depending on the program, that grows as the child grows.
+Some CSAs are designed to save for a college education.
+Keep an eye out for CSA programs offered in your area.
+For examples, read about San Francisco’s Kindergarten to College program http://www.k2csf.org/ or visit https://prosperitynow.org/map/childrens-savings.

 Individual Retirement Accounts (IRAs)

-In some situations, individuals have used Individual Retirement Accounts (IRAs), such as the Traditional IRA or a Roth IRA, to save and pay for qualified higher education costs.
-If a distribution is withdrawn from an IRA before age 59 ½ , there is a 10% additional tax to pay.
-However, there is an Education Exception to the additional 10% tax if a qualified education expense is paid during the year of the distribution.
-There are restrictions on who is eligible for this exception, the types of education expenses allowed, and which colleges the student can attend.
-The IRS provides more information about the Education Exemption in IRS Publication 970, which includes a way to determine how much of your distribution is not subject to the 10% tax.
-Read IRS Publication 970 (http://www.irs.gov/publications/p970/ch09.html for more information.
+Individual Retirement Accounts (IRAs), such as the Traditional IRA or a Roth IRA, can be used to pay for qualified higher education costs.
+Generally, if you withdraw money from an IRA before age 59 ½ , there is a 10% additional tax to pay.
+However, there is an Education Exception to the additional 10% tax if a qualified education expense is paid in the year the funds are withdrawn.
+There are restrictions on who is eligible, the allowed expenses, and which colleges qualify.
+For more details, please read http://www.irs.gov/publications/p970/ch09.html.